raise-green/VOID-raise-green-website/site/content/_index.md

     Empower communities by funding projects from around the neighborhood and around the county.
 Raise Green offers a tool for individuals to list the projects they need in the community, then open the project up for investment.

-Everyday people can purchase a part of the company and share in the profits or losses associatied with the project.
+    Everyday people can purchase a part of the company and share in the profits or losses associated with the project.
 Our first projects focus on community solar arrays -- the hardest to finance aspect of renewable for those who need it most.
 Communities gain with cheaper utility rates, cleaner air, and revenue from the extra electricity their solar panels generate.

-projects:
+goals:
   - text: Confront environmental challenges with impactful projects
   - text: Reduce air pollution exposure in vulnerable communities
   - text: Create new investment pathways accessible to anyone